sdbtools/void-pi/README.md

 - completely emulates void-installer.
 - install from Void ISO or network.
-- predefined templates for BTRFS and LVM.
+- predefined templates for BTRFS, LVM, and LUKS.
 - uses GRUB, rEFIind, or Limine as a bootloader.
 - TUI dynamically changes depending on selected template.
 - uses `/mnt` for chroot by default.
+- allows to use an alternative rootdir via `--rootdir` command line argument.
 - all settings can be saved in a file and loaded on startup.
+File name is controlled via `--config` command line argument.
 - passwords are never saved in files even temporarily.
 - GRUB supports btrfs, ext2, ext3, ext4, and xfs file systems.
 - rEFIind supports btrfs, ext2, ext3, and ext4 file systems.
 - rEFIind is configured to use kernel auto detection.
 - Limine supports ext2, ext3, and ext4 file systems.
+- LUKS can be used with GRUB.

 ### Default settings